J-BT/WordReference_scraping/README.md

 For now you can search English -> French and French -> English

-the function getTranlation inside the module "translations" returns a dictionnary of dictionnaries as follows:
+the function getTranslation inside the module "translations" returns a dictionnary of dictionnaries as follows:

 english_french_dict["word_n1"] = {"eng" : "hello", "fr" : "bonjour"}